impredicative/irc-rss-feed-bot/README.md

 The default value is `true`.
 The alternative value `false` is recommended if the URL is naturally small, or if `sub` or `format` can be used to make it small.
+* **`style/name/fg`**: This is a string representing the name of a foreground color applied to the feed's name.
+It can be one of: white, black, blue, green, red, brown, purple, orange, yellow, lime, teal, aqua, royal, pink, grey, silver.
 * **`whitelist/category`**: This is a list of regular expression patterns that result in an entry being skipped unless a [search](https://docs.python.org/3/library/re.html#re.search) finds any of the patterns in any of the categories of the entry.